 Functional Requirements

-Functional requirement will be defined later since the algorithm is not available yet.Design Procedure
+Functional requirement will be defined later since the algorithm is not available yet.

+>> For Phase 0 – if we are able to stream the relative phase measurements to a file for post processing – this may be sufficient.
+Phase I would require on-board near real time processing.

+Design Procedure

 DSP part will be design using High Level Synthesis (HLS) methodology.
 HLS is a technology that assists the transformation of a behavioral description of hardware into an RTL model.
 The input description is an untimed description of functionality written in C, C++ or SystemC.
 HLS tools extract the available parallelism in the input description, schedule the operations, allocate the necessary resources and optimize the sharing of those resources to minimize the area while maintaining the necessary performance.
 Figure 3.3 show the design flow of HLS method.